Armoured fighting vehicles of the Irish Army: Panhard armoured personnel carrier

-Timoney Armoured Personnel Carrier
+Timoney armoured personnel carrier

 Timoney, a County Meath based company, designed and built three one-off prototype 4x4 wheeled APCs designated Marks I, II, III for tests by the Irish army between 1972 and 1974.
 In 1977 the army ordered five APCs based on the Mk III design known as the Timoney Mk IV APC.
 These were delivered in 1978, fitted with a Timoney built turret armed with twin FN MAG 7.62mm machine guns.
 The vehicles suffered from a number of mechanical problems and all were out of service by the late 1980s.
 In 1981 the army ordered five improved Timoney Mk VI APCs which were delivered in 1983, fitted with a Creusot-Loire TLi 127 turret armed with a M2 Browning .5 machine gun and a FN MAG 7.62mm machine guns each.
 The Timoney Mk VI APCs were used by the army until 1999.

-Scorpion Armoured Reconnaissance Vehicle
+Scorpion armoured reconnaissance vehicle

-Originally designed for the British Army, the Scorpion Armoured Reconnaissance Vehicle began production in the early 1970s, and was in use with the Irish Army from 1980 until 2017.
+Originally designed for the British Army, the Scorpion armoured reconnaissance vehicle began production in the early 1970s, and was in use with the Irish Army from 1980 until 2017.
 The army bought 4 Scorpions each year from 1980 to 1982 plus 2 more in 1985 bringing the total in Irish service to 14.
 The Scorpion had three crew members and a maximum speed of 70 kilometres per hour.
 In Irish service, it was primarily armed with a 76mm rifled gun and a 7.62mm coaxial mounted machine gun.

-SISU Armoured Personnel Carrier
+SISU armoured personnel carrier

 The UN supplied the Irish troops serving with UNIFIL in Lebanon in 1989 with 10 SISU XA-180 6x6 APCs to replace its 14 Panhard APCs.
 The Irish Army purchased 2 SISU APCs in 1990 as training vehicles for soldiers preparing for service with UNIFIL.
 The 2 Irish SISU APCs were sent to Somalia in 1993 for use by Irish troops serving with UNOSOM II and returned to Ireland in 1994.
 Both Irish SISUs and the 10 UN SISUs in Irish use were fitted with the same Creusot-Loire TL.21.80 turret with twin FN MAG 7.62mm machine guns as the Panhard APC.